Mount Isa–Townsville rail corridor upgrade

 In its current form, the rail line does not have capacity to cater for the projected increase in demand for rail haulage from mines in the Mount Isa region to the Port of Townsville.
 Future demand on the line is, under a moderate scenario, estimated to be 20 million tonnes per year.
 In 2011, the line carried 6 million tonnes and had a theoretical capacity of 7.5 million tonnes.

-The initiative proposes the following works:
+The proposal proposes the following works:

 - enhancements to western sections of the Mount Isa to Townsville Rail Corridor